AI Tools

 Summing up

-As you can see, learning how to ask for a raise via email doesn’t have to be a painstaking, confrontational process.
+As you can see, learning how to ask for a raise via email doesn’t have to be a thorough, aggressive process.

-But remember: if the process gets too overwhelming, there’s always help.
-Whether you choose to let Lindy take a load off your back (and thoroughly research your case), or use one of these templates, we’re sure you’ll make your case convincingly!
+If the process gets too overwhelming, there’s always help.
+Whether you choose to let Lindy take a load off your back (and thoroughly research your case) or use one of these templates, we’re sure you’ll make your case convincingly.